Cabline CA-II Plus Harness Pinouts

 38

 PCIe compliant PERST_L (active low PCI Reset) signal for the PCIe Cabline CA-II Plus Connectors.
-The direction of this PERST_L signal depends on the implementation: When connecting a CPU root complex to the PCIe Cabline CA-II Plus interface, this signal is driven from the motherboard side (from the CPU), to the network adapter.
-When connecting a GPU or an end point to the PCIe Cabline CA-II Plus interface, this signal is driven from the network adapter side (which operates as a PCIe switch in this case), to the GPU or end-point on the motherboard side.
+The direction of this PERST_L signal depends on the implementation: When connecting a CPU root complex to the PCIe Cabline CA-II Plus interface, this signal is driven from the motherboard side (from the CPU), to the BlueField DPU.
+When connecting a GPU or an end point to the PCIe Cabline CA-II Plus interface, this signal is driven from the BlueField DPU side (which operates as a PCIe switch in this case), to the GPU or end-point on the motherboard side.

 58